abainbridge/chart-chisel/README.md

 * It puts arrow labels too close to the arrow.
 As a result, text longer than the arrow covers the top half of the arrow head.
 * I'd like a mode where the chart is displayed, rather than having to open it an an external viewer.
 * When displaying the chart, it should continue to monitor the source file for changes.
 When a change is detected, the chart should be redrawn.
 * The syntax of the .msc files is too verbose.
 MsGenny (https://github.com/sverweij/mscgen_js/blob/master/wikum/msgenny.md) seems like an improvement but lacks support for setting text and background colours.
-I hope it can be extended to provide the best features of both.
+The best features of both should be combined.

 ## Design decisions